Hanging out in Iowa: Hammock Camping in the Hawkeye State

 By Rod and Laura Woten

 It doesn’t seem to matter where we camp, our hammock setup always seems to be the talk of the campground.
-If we had a nickel for every person that stops by and asks to check out the hammocks that Laura and I camp in, we’d be well on our way to financial independence!
-While we’ve only been hardcore hammock campers for a few years now, we are both committed to the mantra of, “I’ll never sleep on the ground again!”.
-We are hearing the same thing from other hammock campers too.
+If we had a nickel for every person that stops by and asks to check out the hammocks that Laura and I camp in, we’d be well on my way to financial independence!
+While we’ve only been hardcore hammock campers for a couple of years now, we are both committed to the mantra of, “I’ll never sleep on the ground again!”
+We are hearing the same thing from other hammock campers.
 To someone that doesn’t hammock camp it may sound impossible.
 “How do you stay warm?” we get asked by other campers?
 Or, “How do you stay dry?”
-Or, “How is that even comfortable?”.
-All these foreseen obstacles can be overcome with a little preparation and the right equipment.
+Or, “How is that even comfortable?”

 It’s amazing to me how something as compact and lightweight as today’s camping hammocks can support as much weight as they do.
-Our Kammok Mantis camping hammocks, along with the rain fly, stakes and suspension straps, can stuff into a sack about the size of a cantaloupe yet support up to 400 pounds.
-There also are oversized options out there for those that need something longer, wider or a higher weight capacity.
-There are also ultralight versions with less capacity for those that need lighter or smaller systems like backpackers, bicycle tourists, etc.
+Our Kammok Mantis camping hammocks along with the rain fly, stakes and suspension straps can stuff into a sack about the size of a cantaloupe yet support up to 400 pounds!
+There are also oversized options out there for those that need something longer, wider or with a higher weight capacity as well as ultralight versions with less capacity that pack much smaller and lighter for those that need lighter or smaller systems like backpackers, bicycle tourists, etc.

-To those who have not tried hammock camping, the curvature that they associate with lounging in a hammock seems like it would be very uncomfortable.
+To many non-hammockers, the curvature that they associate with lounging in a hammock seems like it would be very uncomfortable.
 While this type of curve is still possible even with the best hammocks available today, hanging the hammock properly will help to lessen this.
-The first thing to ensure a comfortable night’s rest is to secure the head-end slightly lower than the foot end of the hammock.
+The first thing is to ensure that the head end is slightly lower than the foot end of the hammock.
 This keeps you from sliding towards the foot end of the hammock, which would put your back, shoulders and neck in the most curved part of the hammock.
 Another essential is to ensure that angle of the suspension from the trees to your hammock is about 30 degrees.
-Any greater angle will result in an exaggerated curve.
-Angle less than 30 degrease results in the tension in the suspension of the hammock being too high.
-Hanging your hammock at acute angles creates an uncomfortable ridge of fabric right down the middle of the hammock, and also puts you at risk of a suspension or hammock failure that painfully dumps you right on the ground.
+Any greater and the curve is greatly exaggerated, any less and the tension in the suspension and hammock is too high.
+Not only does this create an uncomfortable ridge of fabric right down the middle of the hammock, but it also puts you at risk of a suspension or hammock failure that painfully dumps you right on the ground.

 One of the best things about hammock camping is that it gets you up and off of the cold, hard, damp ground.
 While this is a great thing, it also exposes your backside to moving air.
 Even when the air temperature is 60 degrees outside, it’s amazing how the slightest breeze across your back in a hammock can make it seem much colder.
 For this reason, there are special insulation considerations needed when camping in a hammock.
 Probably the most effective method is to use an under-quilt.
 An under-quilt is exactly what it sounds like…a quilt that goes under your hammock.
 It hangs under the hammock so that your weight does not compress the loft of the quilt, giving you the most warmth.
 Laying directly on top of it would compress the loft and you eliminate most all of the insulation.
 This same concept applies to tent-camping as well and is the best reason to use a sleeping pad.
 Most under-quilts are goose down, but there are good synthetic options available as well.
 Unlike a standard trail quilt, under-quilts have some sort of suspension built in, usually shock cords sewn into each side hem and tied together in a loop at each end, to allow you to fasten it to your hammock suspension and wrap it around the body of the hammock.
 There are even some under-quilts in the market that can be converted into rectangular sleeping bags or a trail quilt to be used on the top of you when sleeping.